PapiLer/Reforestation/README.md

-## How does a dyslexic poet write?
-Inverse.
+## What do you call a bee that lives in America?
+A USB.